 4 steps to break the cycle of sexual disconnection

 Do you resonate with any part of Mark and Lee’s cycle of disconnection?
-If so, you are not alone; most couples will experience a pattern of sexual disconnection at some point in their relationship.
-Fortunately, we can do something about it!
+Most couples will experience a pattern of sexual disconnection at some point in their relationship.
+Fortunately, you can do something about it.
 Keep reading for four steps to change the cycle and reconnect with your partner.

 Step 1: Evaluate your emotional reasons for your behaviors in the cycle